ClaireL21/game-artai/README.md

 **3. Procedural Artwork/Jigsaw Materials**

 The artwork created by artists gets inputted into the machine.
 The output is a combination of the inputs.
 Customers may request a combination of 1, 2, or 3 art styles.
 The player searches for art of this style among the artists' drawings.
 The outputted art will be a combination of the inputs, so that the output may utilize the pattern of the first artwork with the color of the second, for example.
+This procedural artwork is also animated for an added layer of difficulty.

 **4. Procedural Jigsaw**